Radmilo Mihajlović: Later career and retirement

-After getting back to playing in 1997, he played for South Korean club Pohang Steelers with whom he won the 1996–97 AFC Champions League and also played for Cypriot side AEP Paphos FC where he definitely finished his career in 1998 at the age of 34.
+After getting back to playing in 1997, he played for South Korean club Pohang Steelers with whom he won the 1996–97 AFC Champions League.
+Mihajlović finished his career in 1998, at Cypriot side APOP Paphos.

 International career

 Mihajlović made his debut for Yugoslavia in an October 1986 European Championship qualification match against Turkey and has earned a total of 6 caps, scoring 1 goal.
 His final international was a December 1989 friendly match away against England.

-International statistics

 Post-playing career

 After retiring from playing, Mihajlović worked as a player agent.
 He then spent some time as FK Rad's sporting director.

 Personal life

 Mihajlović's son, Stefan Mihajlović, is also a professional footballer.